 - Place your new filter within your cooker hood.

 As your old filter is laden with grease it is highly recommended that you wear gloves whilst removing it.

-How to Change a Cooker Hood Bulb
+How Do You Change a Cooker Hood Bulb?

 Many cooker hood models feature a downlight to illuminate your cooking area.
 This is a very useful feature to have as many kitchens tend to incorporate central room lighting.
 However, like all bulbs do, your cooker hood bulbs will eventually need replacing.
 As this often isn’t the standard room bulb it can be slightly more difficult to fix if you’ve never done it before!

 It’s also important to note that some models of cooker hood will feature a standard Edison screw or bayonet cap bulb within the cooker as opposed to the downlight style.

 - Turn off the power to your cooker hood.

 - Remove the cooker hood cover if needed.